 So we talked about every aspect of pug health like grooming, cleaning your pug ear, how to train your pug, how to exercise your pug, how to bath your pug, of pug nutrition.
-Now it’s time to talk about diseases which are very common in pugs of you don’t give them proper treatment.
+Now it’s time to talk about diseases that are very common in pugs if you don’t give them proper treatment.

 Therefore, whenever you are bringing your pug to a vet you might want to check him for the diseases and health conditions pugs can often suffer from.
 These include: